Open Now — 24/7 Plumbing

 Populus species (Poplars)

-Poplars are fast-growing deciduous trees that are often used in landscaping for their attractive foliage and quick establishment.
+Poplars are fast-growing deciduous trees often used in landscaping for their attractive foliage and quick establishment.
 However, their roots can be highly invasive, spreading up to 40 meters from the tree and causing damage to structures and underground utilities.
 Poplars are also known to be water-hungry, which can lead to soil depletion and competition with other plants.

 If you’re looking for a fast-growing shade tree, consider alternatives like the native Illawarra Flame Tree or the non-invasive Jacaranda.